mikeoertli/dose-amphetatmine-raycast/README.md

 * There is a lot of duplication
 * Shell scripts are totally linear, no functions used
 * Assumes BSD based `date` utility

+## Disclaimer

+This project is not in any way affiliated with Raycast or Amphetamine.

+Raycast branding and logo are property of [Raycast](https://www.raycast.com).

+Amphetamine branding and logo are property of [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704?mt=12).

 ## Contact